tmoropou/RocketPatrolMod/README.md

 Created 4 new explosion SFX and randomizes which one plays on impact (15)

 Displays the time remaining (in seconds) on the screen (15)

+Created a new spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points (25)